For Better or For Worse

-- Petra Chambers-Sinclair is the blogger behind Biohack U, where she writes about her own health journey and that of her husband, Matthew, who has psoriasis and psoriatic arthritis.
+- Petra Chambers-Sinclair’s husband, Matthew, has psoriasis and psoriatic arthritis.
 I interviewed Matthew in Episode 48 of this podcast: Medication Decisions.

 - When Petra met Matthew, she knew he had autoimmune disease, but his symptoms were in remission, so she didn’t fully understand what those diagnoses could mean for their life together.

 - The toughest moments in their marriage were: (1) When his psoriatic arthritis flared, and his doctor put him on prednisone.
 It relieved the pain, but he developed prednisone psychosis – a rare side effect of the medication.
 For 5 months, she felt like the husband she had married was gone and in his place was someone who was paranoid, angry and unpredictable.
 Thankfully, this condition disappeared once he had successfully tapered off the prednisone.
 (2) When Matthew’s pain was at its worst, he discovered that living in the city exacerbated his autoimmune symptoms.
 For 3 years, they maintained two residences – one on a rural island for Matthew, and the other in the city where Petra worked and the children went to school.
 It was a strain financially and emotionally, as Petra needed to commute between their 2 homes.